jiko/stopabadcure/_posts/2013-10-03-freedom-inc-rejects-sales-tax-proposal.md

 tags: lead
 ---

-**Freedom Inc**., a powerful African-American political organization that runs up large vote margins in the Kansas City wards where it works, voted unanimously tonight to oppose Jackson County’s proposed half-cent sales tax for  “translational medical research.”
+**Freedom Inc**., a powerful African-American political organization that runs up large vote margins in the Kansas City wards where it works, voted unanimously Thursday night to oppose Jackson County’s proposed half-cent sales tax for  “translational medical research.”

 The development was a bitter blow to the hopes of tax proponents, who, earlier this week dumped another $400,000 into their campaign effort, bringing their campaign committee’s total fund raising to nearly $1,4 million.